 Health Canada Medical Device License (MDL)

-Canada's Medical Devices License (MDL) is comparable to the US FDA 510(k) process, except the process of securing a MDL is usually faster for Class II devices, about the same for Class III devices and more complicated for Class IV devices.
+Canada's Medical Devices License (MDL) is comparable to the US FDA 510(k) process.
+The process of securing an MDL is usually faster for Class II devices, about the same for Class III devices and more complicated for Class IV devices.

-- Provide onsite employee training on ISO 13485:2003 and CMDR.
+- Providing onsite employee training on ISO 13485:2003 and Canadian Medical Devices Regulations (CMDR).

-- Provide onsite auditing to confirm compliance with ISO 13485:2003 and CMDR.
+- Providing onsite auditing to confirm compliance with ISO 13485:2003 and CMDR.

 Contact us for more information on our Health Canada medical device registration services.